Omar-Talaat11/Non-Overlapping-Rectangle-Groups-C-Project-/README.md

 3 – Pseudocode:

 for each line in the input file:
-    read the line
+    1-read the line
-    construct a Rectangle object from the line (x1, y1, x2, y2)
+    2-construct a Rectangle object from the line (x1, y1, x2, y2)
-    add the rectangle to the list: rectangles[]
+    3-add the rectangle to the list: rectangles[]

-Step 2: Group Rectangles into Non-Overlapping Sets for each rectangle in rectangles[]:
+for each rectangle in rectangles[]:
-    added_to_group = false
+    1-added_to_group = false

-    for each group in groups[]:
+    2-for each group in groups[]:
-        if rectangle does not overlap with any rectangle in this group: add the rectangle to this group
+        -if rectangle does not overlap with any rectangle in this group:
+            1-add the rectangle to this group
-            added_to_group = true
+            2-added_to_group = true
-            break
+            3-break

     if rectangle was not added to any group: create a new group